 Introductory Chemistry II

-1. basic concepts in chemistry relevant to the professional practice of chemistry, environmental science, biotechnology, biomedical science and engineering
+1. demonstrate familiarity with the basic concepts in Chemistry relevant to the professional practice in the fields of environmental science, biotechnology, biomedical science and engineering;

-5. an understanding of the elements of chemical language, representations, structures and symbolism
+5. understand of the basic elements of chemical language, representations, structures and symbolism;

-7. developed elementary skills in laboratory methods applied in analytical and experimental tasks involving chemistry
+6. display elementary skills in Chemistry laboratory methods in analytical and experimental tasks;

-8. developed skills in the scientific method of conducting, reviewing and reporting experiments
+7. display basic skills in the scientific method of conducting, reviewing and reporting experiments;

 The course involves study of the following topics, illustrated where appropriate with relevant examples from applicable areas: